aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 - `p2p_uplinks_mtu`
 - `bgp_peer_groups`

-## Role Enchancements for dedicated Overlay Controllers
+## Role Enhancements for dedicated Overlay Controllers

 This enhancement will allow support for dedicated Overlay Controllers connected to fabric nodes.
 Overlay Controllers can be connected to any other device type.